d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   `PlDoc' comments for predicates in `sweeprolog-mode' buffers.
-This command, bound by default to `C-c C-d', finds the beginning of the predicate definition under or right above the current cursor location, and inserts formatted `PlDoc' comments while prompting the user to interactively fill in the argument modes, determinism specification, and initial contents of the predicate documentation.
+This command, bound by default to `C-c C-d', finds the beginning of the predicate definition under or right above the current cursor location, and inserts a formatted `PlDoc' comment.
+This command fills in initial argument modes, determinism specification, and optionally a summary line for the documented predicate.
+There are different ways in which `sweeprolog-document-predicate-at-point' can obtain the needed initial documentation information, depending on the value of the user option `sweeprolog-read-predicate-documentation-function' which specifies a function to retrieve this information.
+The default function prompts you to insert the parameters one by one via the minibuffer.
+Alternatively, you can use holes (see [Holes]) for the predicate’s argument modes and determinism specifiers by setting this option to `sweeprolog-read-predicate-documentation-with-holes', as
+  follows:

+  ┌────
+  │ (setq sweeprolog-read-predicate-documentation-function
+  │       #'sweeprolog-read-predicate-documentation-with-holes)
+  └────

   `sweeprolog-document-predicate-at-point' leaves the cursor at the end of the newly inserted documentation comment for the user to extend or edit it if needed.
 To add another comment line, use `M-j'